-- B. Meeting the Borough's London Plan waste apportionment from spare capacity including that arising within the London Borough of Hammersmith and Fulham and the Old Oak Park Royal Development Corporation. - C. Safeguarding Cremorne Wharf, maximising its use for waste management and waterborne freight handling purposes.
-Any proposals that come forward will need to contribute to meeting the Boroughs waste apportionment target, reflect the safeguarded wharf status and the Thames Tideway Development Consent Order. - D. The permanent loss of Cremorne Wharf relating to Thames Tideway Tunnel maintenance will require compensatory waste management capacity in another appropriate location.
-This should in the first instance be within the Borough, if this is not possible then within the Western Riverside Waste Authority area, and if this is not possible within London. - E. Assessing proposals for waste management facilities against the criteria in London Plan Policy SI8, National Planning Policy for Waste and Local Plan Policies on air quality, odour and noise.
+- B. Meeting the borough's London Plan waste apportionment from spare capacity including that arising within LBHF and the Old Oak Park Royal Development Corporation. - C. Safeguarding Cremorne Wharf, maximising its use for waste management and waterborne cargo freight handling purposes.
+Any proposals that come forward will need to contribute to meeting the borough's waste apportionment target, reflect the safeguarded wharf status and the Thames Tideway Development Consent Order. - D. The permanent loss of Cremorne Wharf relating to Thames Tideway Tunnel maintenance will require compensatory waste management capacity in another appropriate location.
+This should in the first instance be within the borough, if this is not possible then within the Western Riverside Waste Authority area, and if this is not possible within London. - E. Assessing proposals for waste management facilities against the criteria in London Plan Policy SI8, National Planning Policy for Waste and Local Plan Policies on air quality, odour and noise.